atek-cloud/edword/README.md

     del: [path: string, ...]
   ]
 }
+Blob {
+  op: 2
+  hash: string // hash of this blob
+  bytes: number // number of bytes in this blob
+  length: number // number of chunks in this blob (which will follow this op) }
 BlobChunk {
-  hash: string // hash to which this blob belongs
+  op: 3
   value: Buffer // content
 }
 ```